kstep/graphicsmagick/www/api/api.rst

 .. _Transform : transform.html
 .. _types: types.html

-GraphicsMagick has a number of functions that allow you to read, manipulate, write, or display an image.
-These functions are accessible through the various tools or the object-oriented Perl interface, PerlMagick.
-However, you can also access the functions directly from your program through the Magick Application Programmer Interface.
-To invoke the functions, write your program in your favorite language while making calls to the Magick image functions and link with libGraphicsMagick.a, libGraphicsMagick.so, or GraphicsMagick.dll depending on your system.
+The GraphicsMagick core C library constitutes the implementation of GraphicsMagick and provides the lowest-level C language programming interface for GraphicsMagick.
+The core C API provides many functions to read, manipulate, write, or display an image.
+To invoke the functions, write your program in C (or C++) language while making calls to the core library functions and link with libGraphicsMagick.a, libGraphicsMagick.so, or GraphicsMagick.dll depending on your system.

 The API is divided into a number of categories.
 While reading this documentation, please reference the types_ documentation as required: